olivier-carrere/redaction-technique.org/src/content/docs/en/formats/du-document-a-la-base-documentaire-modulaire.md

 ---
-title: "From document to modular document base".
+title: "From document to modular document base"
 description: "The DITA XML structured authoring format offers a way to move from the book model to the modular document base model."
 ---